kristofvc/ListBundle/Resources/doc/custom_templates.md

 ```

 The above is the default template.
 Your columns are in builder.configuration.columns.
-In every column you can ask for the columnHeader, and if the column needs to be sorted with sortField.
+In every column you can ask for the columnHeader, and if the column needs to be sorted with `column.isSortable`.
 Sorting is done with the KnpPaginatorBundle, so you can look there for more information on how to make a column sortable.
+Field to be sorted on can be fetched with `column.sortField`.

 For every item in pagination you can render a value for every column.